- Dental implants made of zirconia are strong and heat-resistant. They are not allergic, do not cause galvanic shock, and are easier to keep clean.

 Tend to be more expensive

-The biggest downside of choosing a zirconia implant is the price.
+One of the most significant downsides of choosing a zirconia implant is the price.
 They are generally more costly than traditional titanium implants.
 The cost of manufacture is about $300 more than that of titanium.

 The one-piece design may hinder healing